Become an affiliate partner and earn attractive commission.

 Senior woman greeting male carer during home visit.

-Drawbacks of Active participation in Social Care
+Drawbacks of Active Participation in Health and Social Care

 Nothing comes without a drawback.
 The same goes for active participation.
 However, there are no direct drawbacks to active participation, but these drawbacks come in the form of hurdles that prevent active participation.